 With respect to ‘endowments’, Dworkin proposes a hypothetical compensation scheme in which he supposes that, before the hypothetical auction described above, people do not know their own natural endowments.
 However, they are able to buy insurance against being disadvantaged in the natural distribution of talents and they know that their payments will provide an insurance pool to compensate those people who are unlucky in the ‘natural lottery’.

-Historically, utilitarians have used the term ‘utility’ rather than ‘welfare’ and utility has been defined variously as pleasure, happiness, or preference-satisfaction.
-Jeremy Bentham, the historical father of utilitarianism, argued that the experience of pleasure was the only thing with intrinsic value, and all other things had intstrumental value insofar as they contribute to the experience of pleasure or the avoidance of pain.
-His student John Stuart Mill broadened this theory of intrinsic value to include happiness, or fulfillment.
-Modern philosophers since Kenneth Arrow, though, tend to argue that intrinsic value consists in preference-satisfaction, i.e. in individuals' having what they want.
+Historically, utilitarians have used the term ‘utility’ rather than ‘welfare’ and utility has been defined variously as pleasure, happiness, or preference-satisfaction, etc. Jeremy Bentham, the historical father of utilitarianism, argued that the experience of pleasure was the only thing with intrinsic value, and all other things had instrumental value insofar as they contribute to the experience of pleasure or the avoidance of pain.
+His intellectual successor, John Stuart Mill, broadened this theory of intrinsic value to include happiness, or fulfillment.
+Modern philosophers since Kenneth Arrow, though, tend to argue that intrinsic value consists in preference-satisfaction, i.e. in individuals’ having what they want.
 So, for instance, the principle for distributing economic benefits for preference utilitarians is to distribute them so as to maximize preference-satisfaction.
-The welfare function for such a principle has a relatively simple theoretical form which requires choosing the distribution which maximizes the arithmetic sum of all satisfied preferences (unsatisfied preferences being negative), weighted for the intensity of those preferences.
-To accommodate uncertainty with respect to outcomes the function can be modified so that expected utility, rather than utility, is maximized (see consequentialism).
+The welfare function for such a principle has a relatively simple theoretical form requiring the distribution maximizing the arithmetic sum of all satisfied preferences (unsatisfied preferences being negative), weighted for the intensity of those preferences.
+To accommodate uncertainty with respect to outcomes the function is modified so that expected utility, rather than utility, is maximized (see consequentialism).

 The basic theory of utilitarianism is one of the simplest to state and understand.
 Much of the work on the theory therefore has been directed towards defending it against moral criticisms, particularly from the point of view of ‘commonsense’ morality.
 The criticisms and responses have been widely discussed in the literature on utilitarianism as a general moral theory (see consequentialism).
 Two of the most widely discussed criticisms will be mentioned here.